Babe Ruth (film)

 Babe Ruth is a 1991 American drama film directed by Mark Tinker and written by Michael De Guzman.
 The film stars Stephen Lang, Brian Doyle-Murray, Donald Moffat, Yvonne Suhor, Bruce Weitz and Lisa Zane.
 The film premiered on NBC on October 6, 1991.
-The film is adapted from the 1974 book Babe: The Legend Comes to Life by Robert W. Creamer.

 Plot

+De Guzman's teleplay was adapted from two well-received biographies, Kal Wagenheim's Babe Ruth: His Life and Legend and Robert Creamer's Babe: The Legend Comes to Life, both published in 1974.